 - Every few weeks, soak your sponge in 1 cup warm water with 1 tablespoon baking soda for 15 minutes.
 Then rinse and let dry (preferably hang it in a mesh bag.)
 The baking soda cleans the sponge as well as revitalizes its cellular structure, increasing durability.

 - After each use, allow your sponges to completely dry.
-Don’t keep them in the shower, hang them somewhere were they can totally dry out.
+Don’t keep them in the shower, hang them somewhere where they can totally dry out.

 - soak it in 1/4 cup hydrogen peroxide and 1 cup water, this will clean and re-bleach the sponge.